CTMarius/protractorStarterKit/README.md

 ### Writing tests:

-- Scenarios go in the feature files.
+- Scenarios in the feature files.
 - Step definitions in the step definition files.
 - Page objects in the page objects files.